tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 Responsibilities:

 - reverse the gravity on that block
-- allows the character to fell this affect
+- allows the character to fell this effect

 Collaborators: